 Mathletics: Log on to www.mathletics.co.uk to find your personalised homework.
 The children will need to complete the tasks by the following Thursday.
 If there is any problem with completing tasks due to computer problems the children can do the tasks in school.

 Times Tables:Every week we will have a times table challenge and the children will work on one level to show their understanding.
 The children should now be pushing themselves to try the next level or to have no errors.
-We will be looking at the 9x table
+We will be looking at the multiplying decimals by x2

 |X Table Challenge||

-fraction and percentage calculations using the number facts of the x table
+decimal calculations (multiplying and dividing) using the number facts of the x table

-This week the children will be learning key year 5/6 words that are useful to know.
+This week the children will be learning key topic words for our science work

 Year 5 Home Learning Overview

 In Key Stage 2 we will be setting home learning tasks each week in reading, spelling and maths.
 Home learning tasks will be set on Fridays, posted on our class webpage.
 Please scroll down to see attachments at the bottom of the page.

 Reading: Every day - at least 20 minutes

 I will talk to the children about their ‘home learning’ each week so that they know what they are doing.
 Some time the activities will be revising a concept, sometimes the activities will be practising something we are currently learning, sometimes the activities will be extending their learning.